 Applicants may send questions by e-mail to the following e-mail address – email@example.com, specifying the CEI reference number.
 Responses to the questions will be posted in the 'frequently asked questions – FAQ' section on CTA's website.

-The CEI will remain open until 30 September 2019 after which no further applications will be accepted.
+The CEI ended on 30 September 2019 after which no further applications will be accepted.

 CTA will screen all (new) applications received based on the eligibility and exclusion criteria mentioned in sections 6 and 8.1 of the CEI.
 Experts falling into any of the ineligible and exclusion criteria situations will be excluded from participation in this procedure.
 The Centre will then check the (remaining) experts' professional capacity and his/her specific ability to perform the tasks required, based on the terms of reference developed for the thematic areas and expertise required.